 Vegetarian Cauliflower and Potato Curry is an easy dinner that will add a little bit of spice to your weeknight meal rotation.
 It's one of our 20 minute meal ideas, made from scratch, that you can serve family style!

-This month's edition of On Board in 20 is brought to you by Produce Made Simple.
+This edition of On Board in 20 is sponsored by Produce Made Simple.

 In our house, curry is the new stir-fry.
 Years ago, when my husband and I were both working full-time jobs we concocted a plethora of stir-fries, random meats and vegetables usually tossed with a commercial, high fructose teriyaki sauce.
 It was our version of a 20-minute dinner.
 People say when you know better you do better, and we definitely do better now.
 We do curry.
 This month's On Board in 20 has us partnered with Produce Made Simple again with a spotlight on aromatics and potatoes.

 As we move into the colder months, vegetables like onions, garlic and ginger are plentiful at the markets.
 They store so well over the winter months and form a beautiful base to a curry dish.
 Prepping and chopping the aromatics can be time consuming so we cut that activity right down with the use of the flat side of your knife, a spoon and a mini processor.
 For this curry, while your spices are toasting, two quick cuts into the onion to quarter it and the peel should slide off (here's a simple video with more onion prep and storage tips.).

 For the garlic, simply bash the clove, peel and all, with the flat side of your knife (be careful, I use a closed fist).
 The mashed garlic easily sheds its skins and into the processor it goes with the onion.
 Finally, a spoon is a really quick way to peel your ginger.
 If you have extra ginger, it stores beautifully in the freezer and grates really easy for the next time you need it.

 Choosing the Right Potatoes For Quick Cooking